e-clearing-net/OCHP/OCHP-direct.md

 ## Use Cases of OCHP direct

-The direct communication between operators and providers allows the implementation of fundamental new use cases between two roaming partners.
-Those use cases are:
+The overall use case for this interface is to control services like charging sessions in an operator's backend while handling the user authorisation within an (from the operator's point of view) external system.

+The customer story can be shortened to:

+> One (provider) app for all charging stations – regardless of their operator.

+This generic main use cases splits up in several sub parts.
+Those are:

 #### Basic use cases
  * **Remote Start:** A user starts a charging process at an operator‘s